dillonchr/MyResume/README.md

 My objective is to find a position that keeps challenging my skill set in software development.
 I want to continue to learn more about new technologies with a focus to benefit the bottom line.

 ##Bio
 With nine years of experience in the technology sector, I enjoy every minute spent in development.
 I am self-taught in all the skills I have accumulated over the years.
 I started off in web development and got hooked to development.
 At first, I just did little favors for friends and family.
-Later I learned dynamic languages and started to do freelance work.
-Most of my career has been in retail, until I got my current job in 2011.
+Later I learned dynamic languages and started to do freelance web work.
+From there, my interests went towards software programming and eventually brought me to my current position as Senior Software Developer.

 ##What sets me apart from the crowd
 * My passion for learning.
 I absorb new things quickly and independently.
 I am able to figure out